zhukovgreen/zhukovgreen/docs/index.md

 - Udacity: PyTorch Scholarship Challenge from Facebook
 - AWS trainings (Big Data, Data Lakes, Developing with AWS)
-- A vast amount of different courses at Udemy, such as data structures and algorithms, PyTorch Reinforcement learning, etc.
+- A vast amount of different courses at Udemy/Coursera, such as data structures and algorithms, functional programming, PyTorch Reinforcement learning, etc.

 # Languages
 - Russian - native